-This course explores current trends and critical tissues in nursing and health care system.
+This course explores current trends and critical issues in nursing and in the inter-professional health care system.
 Critical thinking skills will be emphasized in student led seminars and in the development of scholarly papers.
 Topics will include the legal, political, economic, and accreditation forces that impact nursing and health care.

-Professional issues will include scope of practice, credentialing, nursing organizations, and the image of nursing and life-long learning.
-Prerequisite: Admission to the RN-BSN program, licensure as a registered nurse or permission of the Division of Nursing.
+Professional issues will include scope of practice, credentialing, nursing organizations, and the image of nursing and life-long learning and the factors that influence safe, effective, parent-centered quality care, Prerequisite; Admission to the RN-BSN program, licensure as a registered nurse or permission of the Division of Nursing.